 If an integer sampler type is used, the result of a texture lookup is an ivec4.
 If an unsigned integer sampler type is used, the result of a texture lookup is a uvec4.
-If a floating point sampler type is used, the result of a texture lookup is a vec4, where each component is in the range [0, 1].
+If a floating-point sampler type is used, the result of a texture lookup is a vec4, where each component is in the range [0, 1].

 In the prototypes below, the "g" in the return type "gvec4" is used as a placeholder for nothing, "i", or "u" making a return type of vec4, ivec4, or uvec4.
-In these cases, the sampler argument type also starts with "g", indicating the same substitution done on the return type; it is either a floating point, signed integer, or unsigned integer sampler, matching the basic type of the return type, as described above.
+In these cases, the sampler argument type also starts with "g", indicating the same substitution done on the return type; it is either a single-precision floating point, signed integer, or unsigned integer sampler, matching the basic type of the return type, as described above.

-For shadow forms (the sampler parameter is a shadow-type), a depth comparison lookup on the depth texture bound to sampler is done as described in section 3.8.16 "Texture Comparison Modes" of the OpenGL Graphics System Specification.
+For shadow forms (the sampler parameter is a shadow-type), a depth comparison lookup on the depth texture bound to sampler is done as described in section 8.22 "Texture Comparison Modes" of the OpenGL Graphics System Specification.
 See the table below for which component specifies D{ref} .
 The texture bound to sampler must be a depth texture, or results are undefined.
 If a non-shadow texture call is made to a sampler that represents a depth texture with depth comparisons turned on, then results are undefined.
 If a shadow texture call is made to a sampler that represents a depth texture with depth comparisons turned off, then results are undefined.
-If a shadow texture call is made to a sampler that negresents a depth texture with depth comparisons turned off, then results are undefined.
-If a shadow texture call is made to a sampler that negresent a depth texture, then results are undefined.
+If a shadow texture call is made to a sampler that does not represent a depth texture, then results are undefined.

 In all functions below, the bias parameter is optional for fragment shaders.
-The bias parameter is not accepted in any other shaders.
+The bias parameter is not accepted in any other shader stage.
 For a fragment shader, if bias is present, it is added to the implicit level of detail prior to performing the texture access operation.
-No bias or lod parameters for rectangular textures, multi-sample textures, or texture buffers are supported because mip-maps are not allowed for these types of textures.
+No bias or lod parameters for rectangle textures, multi-sample textures, or texture buffers are supported because mipmaps are not allowed for these types of textures.

-The implicit level of detail is selected as follows: For a texture that is not mip-mapped, the texture is used directly.
-If it is mip-mapped and running in a fragment shader, the LOD computed by the implementation is used to do the texture lookup.
-If it is mip-mapped and running on the vertex shader, then the base texture is used.
+The implicit level of detail is selected as follows: For a texture that is not mipmapped, the texture is used directly.
+If it is mipmapped and running in a fragment shader, the LOD computed by the implementation is used to do the texture lookup.
+If it is mipmapped and running on the vertex shader, then the base texture is used.